It’s time to honor the wisdom that flows through us.

 You are not made to push and strive.
 You are designed to receive, trust and share your brilliance with those who recognize it.

-Join Kelsey & Chaiti for one liberatory weekend of nourishment, somatic practice, ancestor journeying, storytelling, song, nourishing food and with-nessing within an intimate community.
+Join Kelsey & Chaiti for a weekend of liberatory nourishment, somatic practice, ritual storytelling, song, and with-nessing within a kind community.

-We’re calling in women of color who are ready to
+We’re calling in women and GNC folks of color who are ready to:

 • Deepen in somatic, spiritual, and creative practices that strengthen self-trust and feeling our fundamental interwovenness with the natural world